mattlean/lean-js-app-starter/docs/browser/dependencies.md

 * [**`babel-core@^7.0.0-bridge`**](https://npmjs.com/package/babel-core)
 Duplicate of `@babel/core`, but is needed for some older Babel related dependencies.
 * [**`babel-eslint`**](https://npmjs.com/package/babel-eslint)
-Parser for `eslint` that enables linting of all `@babel/core` code
+Parser for `eslint` that enables linting of all `@babel/core` code, particularly for `flow-bin`
 * [**`babel-jest`**](https://npmjs.com/package/babel-jest)
 `jest` plugin for `@babel/core`
 * [**`babel-loader`**](https://npmjs.com/package/babel-loader)
 `webpack` loader that allows transpiling of JavaScript files using `@babel/core`
 * [**`clean-webpack-plugin`**](https://npmjs.com/package/clean-webpack-plugin)
-`webpack` plugin that removes build folders before building
+`webpack` plugin used for removing build folders before new build
 * [**`css-loader`**](https://npmjs.com/package/css-loader)
 `webpack` loader that interprets @import and url() like import/require() and will resolve them
 * [**`cssnano`**](https://npmjs.com/package/cssnano)